mhorner/relay_ft245r/README.md

 Console app to control popular relay board based on FTDI's FT245R chip.

 # Dependency
+## FTDI Chip Drivers
 It requires D2XX drivers installed.
 Available at: https://www.ftdichip.com/Drivers/D2XX.htm

+## libgcc_s_dw2-1.dll
+When installing on a new environment, it's best to copy the libgcc_s_dw2-1.dll file to the following folders:

+* C:\Windows\system32
+* C:\Windows\SysWOW64

+If the machine is a 64-bit machine, the file must be copied to C:\Windows\SysWOW64 folder.
+If it is not found, the program will error and not run.

 # Precompiled binary
 relay_ft245r.exe is available to run.
 Just connect a unique relay board and run it.
 Use "help" or "?" to see the menu.
 Also, see "Run" and "Limitation" sessions below.